nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 ### Worksheet G1: Adding Practice for Gorilla Experiments

 #### Skills introduced:
-* Learn how to add randomized practice trials to an experiment
+* Learn how to create practice trials and set up the spreadsheet
 * Copying screens
+* Adding buttons and using the "Jump to Row" screen component

 -----------------------------------------------------------------------------------------------
 #### Before going through this worksheet, you should: